You deserve to know exactly what you are buying.

 - Libraries and Museums

-- Cultural centers, public and private libraries, art museums.
+- Cultural centers, public and private libraries, and art museums.

 - Transportation Facilities